-ENG252 Survey of American Literature (
+ENG252 Survey of American Literature (3 credits)

 A survey of American literature from the colonial period to the present.
 Includes major works from Early America, the Revolution, the Civil War Era, World War I, and World War II.
 Examines the historical, cultural, economic, political, and religious events that influenced the development of American literature.
-(Arts and Humanities GER)
+(Arts and Humanities GER) Instructional Hours: 3

-Offered FALL semester of odd-numbered years
+Prerequisite: ENG101 Offered FALL semester of odd-numbered years

-ENG263 African American Literature (3
+ENG263 African American Literature